 * Surgery may be the last option required depending on the advancement of the disease

-Why Choose Ram Eye Care and Retina Center
+Why Choose Ram Eye Care and Retina Center to Treat Your Glaucoma?

 Once vision loss has occurred it can’t be restored, but future vision loss can be prevented with detection and treatment.
 Once you have been diagnosed with glaucoma it’s imperative that you manage this disease with your doctor.
 This will be a lifelong process and requires regular examinations, every 3 to 6 months.
 It’s important to schedule these regular visits as you may not experience symptoms and only your doctor can determine the state of the disease.
 Dr. Ramchander and his staff are ready to provide a level of personal care that you will find unique and refreshing.
 At Ram Eye Care and Retina Center, we take a personal approach to every patient’s condition, and you will be completely informed throughout your treatment.
 Call or contact Ram Eye Eye Care and Retina Center today, at either of our convenient locations in The Villages or Leesburg, to schedule your appointment with Dr. Ramchander.